-Since developing the project, I’ve seen a few examples of energy companies going beyond the standard money/kWh model we’ve been using for ages.
+Since developing the project, I’ve seen a few examples of energy companies going beyond the standard $/kWh model we’ve been using for ages.

-It’s an encouraging example of energy companies leveraging other factors, although not exclusive to low carbon technologies.
+It’s an unusual example of energy companies leveraging other factors, although not exclusive to low carbon technologies in this case.

 Last Friday night, a pharmacy & 99¢ store on Flatbush Avenue in downtown Brooklyn held a “Time-Warp Opening,” selling a variety of products one might desire in the future; from space suit lining-replacements, to DIY organ-transplant kits, to life form creation tools.